Peggy, my younger sister, wept bitterly on her first day of school.

 On another occasion, Mom encouraged the construction of a White House replica by my sister Mary—sugar cube by sugar cube.
 Maybe all those boxes of Domino Sugar paid off.
 Mary became a designer.

 Mom probably stirred as many recipes for salt maps as she did chocolate chip cookies.
-However, the greatest headache was Peggy’s attempt to re-create the coinage of the Roman Empire.
+However, the greatest headache was Peggy’s overnight re-creation of Roman Empire coinage.
 For several agonizing hours, she used toothpicks to carve the profiles of Roman emperors on bits of clay.
 Finally, she fell asleep, her head on the kitchen table.
 My mother and I soldiered on, carving the tiny heads of Caesars in the hardening coins—well past midnight.
 I think we skipped Nero.

-For years, my mother sewed Easter, school, and formal dresses.
-For dance recitals, holidays, pageants, and parades, her designs included a poodle costume, flapper dresses, witch rags, Pilgrim suits, a Mexican peasant skirt, Native American costumes, hippie ensembles, a Japanese geisha kimono (a made-over bathrobe), a Roman toga for Latin club, and outfits for angels, elves, the Holy Family, and one disgruntled Wiseman (Peggy begrudged a boy’s role).
+For years, my mother sewed ensembles for holidays, dance recitals, pageants, and parades.
+Her designs included a poodle costume, flapper dresses, witch rags, Pilgrim suits, a Mexican peasant skirt, Native American costumes, hippie ensembles, a Japanese geisha kimono (a made-over bathrobe), a Roman toga for Latin club, and outfits for angels, elves, the Holy Family, and one disgruntled Wiseman (Peggy begrudged a boy’s role).

+When my sister Martha went mod, Mom followed suit, at least her sewing machine did.
 But Mom’s greatest triumph may have been two hip pantsuits she dreamed up for Martha’s proms.
-One was pink-and-gold paisley and the other lime green with gold-stitched details.
+One was pink-and-gold Paisley and the other lime green with gold-stitched details.
 With her cropped hair, Martha sported the look of a young starlet at the Cannes film festival.

 For the grandchildren, Mom smocked holiday dresses and, continuing a tradition begun in our childhood, gave each one special PJs for Christmas Eve.
 She also churned out costumes for this generation.